KulunuOS/gazebo_dataset_generation/README.md

+## Automatic Dataset Generation From CAD for Vision Based Grasping

-### This is the official source code for Automatic Dataset Generation From CAD for Vision-Based Grasping, ICAR, 2021.
+This is the official source code for Automatic Dataset Generation From CAD for Vision-Based Grasping, ICAR, 2021.

 PDF: https://research.tuni.fi/uploads/2021/10/5f29a62c-icar_2021_dataset.pdf